Lapin0t/ogs/README.md

 - for the abstract result of soundness of the OGS by running [Print Assumptions ogs_correction.] at the end of [OGS/Soundness.v]
 - for any particular example, for instance by running [Print Assumptions stlc_ciu_correct.] at the end of [Example/CBVTyped.v]

+### Warning

+The output of compilation is slightly cluttered with warnings: in particular when dealing with SProp, Equations fails to generate induction principles.
+Unfortunately, there is no convenient way to silence these warnings at the moment.
+They are naturally completely harmless w.r.t. to the formalization.